 For best results treat all infected animals in your household so that re infestation doesn't take place.

 This medication is in the form of a tablet.
-Either crush the tablet and put in your cat's food or use a pill popper.
+Either crush the tablet and add to your cat's food or use a pill popper.
 There's more information here about how to give your cat a tablet.

 Cats can be finicky about taking tablets and will not always eat food that contains crushed up medication.
-It takes some creative thinking or if giving medication regularly a pill popper would be the easiest option.
+It takes some creative thinking.
+If giving medication regularly a pill popper would be the easiest option.